 All assessment tasks are mandatory unless otherwise specified.
-Should a student fail to attempt/submit the first formal assessment task in a unit, they will be deemed to be at risk and will need to follow an intervention plan in order not to receive a Fail Non-Submission (FNS) grade.
-However, failure to attempt/submit all other mandatory assessment tasks will result in an immediate FNS grade for the unit.
+Should a student fail to attempt/submit the first formal assessment task in a subject, they will be deemed to be at risk and will need to follow an intervention plan in order not to receive a Fail Non-Submission (FNS) grade.
+However, failure to attempt/submit all other mandatory assessment tasks will result in an immediate FNS grade for the subject.

-In order to pass this unit, students must:
+To pass this subject, students must:

-- attempt/submit all mandatory assessment tasks including the End of Session exam, and - achieve a minimum overall mark of 50%.
+- attempt/submit all mandatory assessment tasks, including the End of Session exam, and - achieve a minimum overall mark of 50%.